waffle-maker/waffle.io/CAREERS.md

 ## Open Positions

-We don't currently have any open position at this time, but we're always looking for talented people to join our team.
+We don't currently have any open positions at this time, but we're always looking for talented people to join our team.
 Think you would be a good addition to the Waffle team?
-Send us your resume to team@waffle.io for consideration when we have our next opening!
+Send your resume to team@waffle.io for consideration in the future.